 "Relax, Chuck.
-I saw your mug go brain dead for a few seconds, but it's not much difference from your usual face…let's go!"
+I saw your mug go brain dead for a few seconds, but it's not much different from your usual face…let's go."

 Chuck wagged his fist as Casey marched out of the store.
 One of these days, Casey would meet his match and they wouldn't tolerate his rudeness.

 "Put the fist cuffs down, Bartowski.
 You know you'd never win."

 A young man and a boy landed from the sky in a wide-open square at 5:00am.
 A red light buzzed on the man's brass device.
 The quiet streets filled with merchants beginning their workday with the sunrise.
 They wandered a few blocks and came to a rest-stop in front of the huge and architecturally stunning Palace Hotel.

 The boy, Jeffrey Jones, paced the entrance distracted, trying to figure out the error in the time zone.
 His partner, Phineas Bogg, yawned and rested on his side.

 "I'm thinking, I'm thinking.
 It would help if you had your guidebook."
 Jeffrey said.

 "Oh yeah, I keep forgetting to pick a new one up at Headquarters.
 Don't worry, I trust your smarts."